 Schedule Day Each day of the week can scheduled independently.
 Session 1 Session 2 Two (2) separate sessions or periods can be defined.
 Session 2 can be left blank if not required.
-Start Enter the start using a 24 hr clock.
-Finish Enter the finish time using a 24 hr clock.
+Start Time Enter the start using a 24 hr clock.
+Finish Time Enter the finish time using a 24 hr clock.
 Local Time Time Zone In order to display your local time correctly, you must select your "Time Zone" from the list.
-Adjust for Daylight Savings Time If your region uses Daylight Savings Time, you must manually check "Adjust for Daylight Savings Time" at the beginning of the adjustment period, and uncheck it at the end of the Daylight Savings period.
+Adjust for Day- light Savings Time If your region uses Daylight Savings Time, you must manually check "Adjust for Daylight Savings Time" at the beginning of the adjustment period, and uncheck it at the end of the Daylight Savings period.

-Use this NTP Server If you prefer to use a particular NTP server as the primary server, check the checkbox "Use this NTP Server" and enter the Server's IP address in the fields provided If this setting is not enabled, the default NTP Servers are used.
-Current Time This displays the current time on the TEW-435BRM.
+Use this NTP Server If you prefer to use a particular NTP server as the primary NTP server, check the checkbox "Use this NTP Server" and enter the Server's IP address in the fields provided If this setting is not enabled, the default NTP Servers are used.
+Current Time This displays the current time on the 54Mbps 802.11g ADSL Firewall Modem Router, at the time the page is loaded.